 Mula bandha also naturally comes into play during many day-to-day activities; climbing stairs, riding a bike, carrying shopping bags home.
-Engaging your Mula bandha during your yoga practice allows your energy to flow up, not down and out, making it grow manifold and leaving you with that ‘floaty’ feeling.
+Engaging your root lock during your yoga practice allows your energy to flow up, not down and out, making it grow manifold and leaving you with that ‘floaty’ feeling.
 You will be lighter on your limbs, lighter on your mat and lighter in yourself.

-- Want to know more about Mula bandha?
+- Want to know more?
 Read: Mula bandha – root lock

 - Practice in class with Andrew Wrenn: Core Support and Mula Bandha